 B.S.
 Physics, Iowa State University, Ames, IA

-Joe Rice leads the Infrared Technology Group in the Sensor Science Division of NIST.
+Joe Rice leads the Remote Sensing Group in the Sensor Science Division of NIST.
 His research involves developing novel systems for electro-optical instrument calibration, validation, and performance evaluation.
 These systems have included a NIST primary standard facility for optical power responsivity measurements (POWR) and portable radiometers for transferring NIST radiometric scales to other calibration facilities.
 Currently he is leading the NIST efforts in development of the Hyperspectral Image Projector (HIP).